eventhorizon5/skyscraper/Compiling.md

     git clone https://github.com/eventhorizon5/skyscraper.git skyscraper
     cd skyscraper

+Make sure you run the gitrev script before a build, otherwise the build will fail.
+I did this by typing:

+    cmd
+    gitrev.cmd

 Download the file at https://www.skyscrapersim.net/downloads/dev/other_apps/plugins-windows.cfg and place it into your new Skyscraper folder, rename it to plugins.cfg.